CPUs

 Buying Guide

-1080p competitive gaming: This is where the 9800X3D earns its price.
-At 1080p with a high-end GPU, the CPU becomes the bottleneck, and 3D V-Cache’s massive L3 cache delivers measurable frame rate advantages.
+1080p competitive gaming: This is the scenario where the 9800X3D and 9850X3D genuinely earn their price.
+At 1080p with a high-refresh-rate monitor and a fast GPU, the CPU becomes the bottleneck.
+3D V-Cache’s large L3 cache delivers measurable frame rate advantages in cache-sensitive game engines.
+For competitive shooters at 240Hz+, the extra cost is justified.

 Detailed Reviews